Usage

 If your specification includes JavaScript code (such as anonymous functions), you can pass it as a string by using the js method (after importing it):

-from pyobsplot import Obsplot, Plot, d3, js
+from pyobsplot import Plot, d3, js

 import polars as pl